 The primary function of the lymph system is to circulate the lymph, which contains infection-fighting white blood cells, throughout the body and to flush your body of toxins, waste, and other unwanted materials.

-When breast cancer cells are multiplying they can enter the lymphatic vessels that are located in a woman’s breast tissue.
+When breast cancer cells are multiplying, they can enter the lymphatic vessels that are located in a woman’s breast tissue.
 The lymph fluid carries the cells throughout the body.
-The closest lymph nodes, usually in the underarm area, is often the first place that breast cancer will start to grow outside of the breast.
+The closest lymph nodes, usually in the underarm area, are often the first place that breast cancer will start to grow outside of the breast.